izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 > The purpose of visualisation is insight, not pictures.
 > - Ben Shneiderman

 It can be noticed from figure 9.5 that, within the region identified as 'of interest', the quantum boundary falls along a straight line.
-This is therefore a quantum LF inequality.[^1]
+This is therefore a quantum LF inequality which we call QLF.[^1]

 [^1]: Note how the point we identified in chapter 9 lies on this inequality so is extremal in this sense.